medikoo/cli-color/README.md

-# cli-color - Yet another color package for console output.
+# cli-color - Yet another console color package.

 What's wrong with the others ?
 Awesome ones mess with built-ins, less awesome seem too verbose in use.
 This one aims to be both safe and neat.

 ## Installation